DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 3  FuctAdditions.md

 for variable declarations and makes `VariableNodes` for each one.

-A variable declaration is a list of identifiers (separated by commas) followed by a colon, then the data type (integer or real, for now) followed by endOfLine (for variables section) or a semi-colon ( for function definitions).
+A variable declaration is a list of identifiers (separated by commas) followed by a colon, then the data type (integer or real, for now) followed by endOfLine (for variables section) or a semicolon ( for function definitions).

 For each variable, we make a `VariableNode` like we did for constants.
-We then make a **BodyFunction** that looks for begin, endOfLiine, end, endOfLine.
+We then make a **BodyFunction** that looks for begin, endOfLine, end, endOfLine.
 Right now, we don’t
 do anything with these.
 We should now be able to parse function declarations!